GoogleCloudPlatform/apigee-samples/llm-routing/README.md

 # llm-routing

 - This is a sample Apigee proxy to demonstrate the routing capabilities of Apigee across different LLM providers.
-In this sample we will use Google VertexAI and Hugging Face as the LLM providers
+In this sample we will use Google VertexAI and Anthropic as the LLM providers
 - The framework will easily help onboarding other providers using configurations

 ![architecture](./images/arch.jpg)